tomeryeh/demo/tutorial.md

 * CABBLE_COLLECTION_RIDES will be used to send and update the ride status along it life cicle

-#Position management
+#Positions management

-#User management
+#Users management

-#Ride management
+#Rides management

 (a ride is first proposed than it can be canceled by user , declined (because user is already in an other ride) or accepted and finally finished).